Omega Model Ref.2684 18ct Pink Gold 1953

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

-We are very happy to offer the watch with our 12 months’ warranty*.
-With care and with regular servicing, say every 2 to 3 years, we would fully expect this watch to run quite happily for another lifetime!
+With care and with regular servicing, say every 2 to 3 years, we would fully expect this watch to run quite happily for another lifetime.
+We are therefore We are very happy to offer the watch with our 12 months’ warranty*.

 Please note – our 12 months’ warranty will only be applicable if the list price is paid.